IQAndreas/markdown-licenses/gnu-agpl-v3.0.md

 from the Corresponding Source as a System Library, need not be included in conveying the object code work.

-A &ldquo;User Product&rdquo; is either (1) a &ldquo;consumer product&rdquo;, which means any
-tangible personal property which is normally used for personal, family, or household purposes, or (2) anything designed or sold for incorporation into a dwelling.
+A “User Product” is either (1) a “consumer product”, which means any tangible personal property which is normally used for personal, family, or household purposes, or (2) anything designed or sold for incorporation into a dwelling.
 In determining whether a product is a consumer product, doubtful cases shall be resolved in favor of coverage.
-For a particular product received by a particular user, &ldquo;normally used&rdquo; refers to a typical or common use of that class of product, regardless of the status of the particular user or of the way in which the particular user actually uses, or expects or is expected to use, the product.
+For a particular product received by a particular user, “normally used” refers to a typical or common use of that class of product, regardless of the status of the particular user or of the way in which the particular user actually uses, or expects or is expected to use, the product.
 A product